Build a Roadmap Template in Confluence: When All You Need is a Page

 Let's take a look at the process of building a product roadmap, and see how to develop goals.
 These next three steps will guide you towards creating and implementing your own roadmap.

-3 Steps for a Great Roadmap
+3 Steps for Creating a Great Roadmap

 Step 1: Creation of a Proposal